How Do Unified Messaging Features Work?

-Unified communications allows teams to communicate via a single platform, yet be able to access a variety of different features and keep all your messages within a single mailbox.
+Unified communications allow teams to communicate via a single platform, yet be able to access a variety of different features and keep all your messages within a single mailbox.
 For instance, voicemail, email and instant messages are kept together for each user so it's easier to keep track of communications with coworkers.
-This can help make a large enterprises feel smaller and closer together.
+This can help make large enterprises feel smaller and closer together.

 - Video conferencing: Thanks to video conferencing, you can meet remotely and might even be able to replace some of your usual traveling for business.

 - Chat: Talk with your coworkers via chat.

 - Instant messaging and text: Text messaging within your UCaaS platform can send messages to coworkers or to outside devices.

 - Email: Keep your email within your communications platform and have access to the messages you've sent and received.